jyp/boon/README.md

 - RYO modal mode https://github.com/Kungsgeten/ryo-modal

   RYO modal has the same purpose as Modalka and boon-core.
-Compared to Modalka, it provides support for repeating a coentirely deactivated.mmand.
-However RYO modal's method is incompatible with Emacs' repeat (and consequently also with boon complex commands) Additionally it suffers from the same drawback as Modalka: it has a single state.
+Compared to Modalka, it provides support for repeating the last command.
+However RYO modal's method is incompatible with Emacs' repeat (and consequently also with boon complex commands).
+Additionally it suffers from the same drawback as Modalka: it has a single state.

 - God-mode https://github.com/chrisdone/god-mode